-Before we get ahead of ourselves too much though, here's everything you need to know about Avatar 2.
+So before we get ahead of ourselves too much, here's everything you need to know about Avatar 2.

 Avatar 2 release date: When will Avatar 2 be out cinemas?

-The latest delay was a result of production being delayed due to the global shutdown, not just the live-action filming in New Zealand, but also the "virtual production work" taking place in Los Angeles.
+The most recent delay was a result of production halted due to the global shutdown, not just the live-action filming in New Zealand, but also the "virtual production work" taking place in Los Angeles.

-"Now that doesn't mean I have an extra year to finish the film, because the day we deliver Avatar 2 we'll just start working on finishing Avatar 3," Cameron noted.
+"Now that doesn't mean I have an extra year to finish the film, because the day we deliver Avatar 2 we'll just start working on finishing Avatar 3," Cameron added.

 As mentioned before, a new Avatar movie will follow every other year all the way until Avatar 5 on December 22, 2028.
 Well, that's the plan anyway.